mr-bt/manager.README/README.md

 I'm often busy, but I'm always available when needed.
 Here's how to best reach me based on the urgency:

 - **Emergency:** Find me in the office -> Call me -> Text me -> Slack me -> Email me.
-Do whatever you need to get my attention.
+Please do whatever you need to get my attention.
 - **Urgent Matter:** Text me -> Slack me -> Email me.
 - **Important Matter:** Slack me -> Email me.
 - **Business as Usual (BAU):** Email me -> Slack me -> Book a meeting.

 If you propose a meeting or discussion, please initiate by finding a time in my diary and scheduling the appointment.
 If I suggest a discussion, I will do the same.
-Avoid saying "let's discuss" without following up promptly with a proposed time.
+Avoid saying, "let's discuss" without following up promptly with a proposed time.

 ### Our 1:1 Meetings